 The Uniform CPA Examination consists of four sections:

-2. How long is the CPA examination and how may candiates know what is covered under each exam section?
+2. How long is the CPA examination and how may candidates know what is covered under each exam section?

-The four sections total 14 hours.
+Each of the four sections will be 4 hours effective April 1, 2017 for a total of 16 hours.
 Candidates should review the Candidate Bulletin at www.nasba.org for additional details.
 Important information on the examination sections’ content is available at www.AICPA.org.
-In additon, candidates should review the Content and Skill Specification Outlines, and complete the exam tutorial and practice test formats at www.aicpa.org prior to taking the exam.
+In addition, candidates should review the Content and Skill Specification Outlines, and complete the exam tutorial and practice test formats at www.aicpa.org prior to taking the exam.

 3. Are there essay questions on the CPA examination?